[Mike Gapes in the Chair]

 Sadly, if we scratch the surface, we unveil more uncomfortable truths that the Government must face.
 In 2016, there were a total of 2,593 drug misuse deaths involving illegal drugs—the highest number since comparable records began in 1993.
 That trend in avoidable deaths is reflected across both genders.
 However, for men the drug misuse mortality rate has jumped sharply over the last three years and reached a new peak of 67.1 deaths per million people—another high since records began in 1993.
 The female rate is less pronounced but is also at an all-time high.

 Across Europe, it is estimated that a total of 8,441 deaths occurred due to drug overdose in 2015, mainly from heroin or other opioids.
 Here in the UK, we come out on top with the highest percentage of those deaths, at 31%.
 That is absolutely damning, especially when the Advisory Council on the Misuse of Drugs stated in a report last year that England alone saw an increase of 58% in opioid deaths between 2012 and 2015.
-Much of that is put down to ageing users of heroin and opioids, which begs the question: what are the Government doing to address the often complex social care needs of drug addicts?
+Much of that is put down to ageing users of heroin and opioids, which gives rise to the question: what are the Government doing to address the often complex social care needs of drug addicts?

-It is not only the deaths that occur from drug misuse and addiction that are concerning, but also the costs to society in general, as we heard from the hon.
+It is not only the deaths that occur from drug misuse and addiction that are concerning, but the costs to society in general, as we heard from the hon.
 Member for South Thanet.
 In terms of monetary costs, it is estimated that class A drugs such as heroin and crack cocaine cost us £15.4 billion a year, which is £44,231 per problematic user.
 Broken down, that figure is roughly £13.86 billion on social and economic costs, £535 million on drug arrests and £488 million on the NHS dealing with mortality and morbidity and providing acute treatment and support for mental health and behavioural disorders associated with drug misuse.
 As I said, that is just for class A drugs.
 When we include all classes of drugs, the sums increase substantially, as has been set out in detail.

 Does my hon.
 Friend agree with the drugs, alcohol and justice cross-party parliamentary group that, to reduce alcohol and drugs-related deaths and illnesses, a co-ordinated harm reduction strategy needs to be prioritised?